 Counting the miles

-The South Downs Way was more of a challenge than I thought.
-Not quite a walk in the park as I imagined, I actually had to take an overnight break on day two.
+Walking the South Downs Way was more of a challenge than I thought.
+Not quite a walk in the park as I imagined (pun intended), I actually had to take an overnight break on day two.
 At the time I felt like a failure, but if I hadn’t, I don’t think I would have been able to eventually finish.
 One of my mistakes was trying to walk 40 miles within the first two days.
 It was logical at the time as per the plan I’d set out but 20 miles on the first day was a rough way to start.

 I was lucky enough not to be doing the whole 100 miles on my own.
 I was joined for two days by my mother, who (I think) enjoyed the experience much more than she anticipated.
 Company really made the time on the trail fly.
 We experienced the luxurious side of British hiking and stayed both a B&B and a pub.
 There really is something so satisfying about enjoying a beer after a long day’s walk (or several cups of tea and a cake in the case of our B&B stay).
 As much as I enjoy camping, I couldn’t help but be a little converted.
 I think the steaming hot post-dinner bath each night helped too.